kimai/kimai/README.md

 ### About

-This is the remake of open source (project) time tracker Kimai.
-It is stable and production ready, ships with many advanced features, including but not limited to:
+The evolution of the most known(?) open source project time-tracker Kimai.
+It is stable, production ready and ships with many advanced features, including but not limited to:

-JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user and multi-timezones, authentication via SAML/LDAP/Database, customizable role and team permissions, responsive and ready for your mobile device, user specific rates, advanced search & filtering, money and time budgets, reporting, support for plugins and many more.
+JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user and multi-timezones, authentication via SAML/LDAP/Database, customizable role and team permissions, responsive and ready for your mobile device, user/customer/project specific rates, advanced search & filtering, money and time budgets, reporting, support for plugins and so many more.

 ## Installation